Burak-Yesil/MobileAppRegistration/README.md

-This is a example registration flow I programmed that would be used in a social media mobile application.
+This is an example registration flow I programmed that would be used in a social media mobile application.

 In order to access the layout files click the files in the following order.